 I believe restoring sensation in a woman’s breasts will have an incredible impact on her life.
 Being diagnosed with cancer and having a mastectomy is traumatic for many women.
 Every loss that a woman has after the surgery, including the lack of sensation, can be a post-traumatic stress stimulus.
 The more you can bring a patient back to normal, the potentially healthier they will be, physically and psychologically.
 I have seen this in many of my own patients.

-ReSensation is only possible with autologous, or free flap reconstruction.
-ReSensation is not possible with implant-based breast reconstruction.
+Resensation is possible with both autologous, or free flap reconstruction, and implant-based breast reconstruction.

 Autologous flap reconstruction uses the woman’s own tissue to reconstruct the breast or breasts.
 There are several types of autologous reconstruction.
 The most common is the DIEP flap, in which tissue, including fat and skin, are taken from the abdomen.